Rods27/musics-library/README.md

 # Musics Library

-An application to play and choose your favorite musics, you can listen a preview or be redirected to deezer's website and listem the complete version.
+An application to play and choose your favorite musics, you can listen a preview or be redirected to deezer's website and listen the complete version.
 You can filter by genre, artist and album too.

 ## Indice
 * [Deploy](#deploy)